Otello: Act 3

 The great hall of the castle.
 To the right, a large colonnade leading to a smaller hall, in the back of which is a balcony.
-Othello and Iago talking in the hall as a herald enters.
+Otello and Iago talking in the hall as a herald enters.

 A herald brings news of the approach of ambassadors from Venice.
 Iago explains to Otello that he will lure Cassio here and talk with him while Otello watches, hidden.
 He leaves to go get Cassio.
 (Iago: Qui trarrò Cassio / "Here I will bring Cassio".)

 Desdemona enters and reminds Otello of Cassio's request.
 Otello says that his headache has returned, and asks Desdemona to wrap her handkerchief around his head.
 When Desdemona produces a different handkerchief, Otello demands the one with strawberries.
 When she says she does not have it, Otello says that it was a talisman, and troubles will befall her if she loses it.
 Desdemona says that he is trying to ignore Cassio's plea, and as she asks him about Cassio, he demands the handkerchief ever more insistently.
 (Desdemona, Otello: Dio ti giocondi, o sposo / "God keep you merry, husband".)
 Desdemona protests that she is faithful; Otello sends her away (Desdemona, Otello: Esterrefatta fisso lo sguardo tuo tremendo / "Terrified, I face your dreadful look").